Haryana: 'Betrayed' Akali Dal lashes out at BJP for inducting its lone MLA into its fold

 The SAD had formed the committee headed by party's general secretary in-charge for Haryana, Balwinder Singh Bhunder and tasked it with holding negotiations with the BJP on the seat-sharing issue for the Haryana polls.
 The SAD has been claiming to have sway in at least 30 out of total 90 assembly seats in Haryana and it was keen to fight the upcoming polls on several seats including Pehowa, Kaithal, Assandh, Kalanwali among others.
 SAD has been fighting polls in alliance with BJP in Punjab and Delhi.

 SAD had earlier contested Haryana assembly polls in alliance with INLD.
 However, ties between SAD and INLD broke in 2017 on the Sutlej Yamuna link canal (SYL) issue.
 Notably, BJP has set a target of winning 75 plus seats in the 90-member House.
-The state unit leaders of the BJP had earlier maintained that any decision on seat sharing with SAD would be taken by their senior leadership.
+The state unit leaders of the BJP had earlier maintained that any decision on seat-sharing with SAD would be taken by their senior leadership.